 Until late fall 2014, Top10BestOnlineFax was promoting 1,000 pages at $2.99 a month through OnlineFaxes.com, when it clearly had no such offer.

 My recent research uncovered these facts: OnlineFaxes offers 500 pages at $7.99 month to month (see link to pricing page below).
 And if you want a toll-free fax number, it will cost you an extra $1.00, bringing the cost to a whopping $8.99 month to month.
 This price is a far cry from the $2.99 customers are expecting to pay by reading Top10BestOnlineFax.com's editorial review.
-Assuming you pay $59.88 annually, it's possible to get the base price down to $4.99, which is still higher than $2.99.
 Moreover, after I made consumers aware of Top10BestOnlineFax.com's 1,000-page typo, it was finally changed to 500 pages.
-Until late fall of 2014, Top10BestOnlineFax.com was pushing consumers to sign up for a $19.99 plan advertised as a $2.99 plan.
+Until late fall of 2014, Top10BestOnlineFax.com was pushing consumers to sign up for a $2.99 plan that really cost $19.99.